-13.1 Storing Insulin
+13.1 Storing insulin

-- At homes, in schools or offices, unopened insulin has to be stored in a fridge between 20°C to 80°C. - Insulin should not be kept in the freezer, or placed directly on ice.
-If your insulin freezes, do not use it even when thawed. - Never place insulin in front of a heater as it can denature insulin. - People who do not have fridges or electricity can store insulin in clay pots. - When using clay pots or traditional home-made insulin coolers, make sure that the water inside the pot/

-- cooler doesn't reach the top of the insulin vial or the needle of pen. - In cooler areas in winters, it can be kept in a cool cupboard, away from the sun. - According to insulin manufacturers insulin in use can be kept at room temperature (20-25°C) for up to 6 weeks. - Please note that it is painful to inject cool insulin, so keep it out for 5-10 mins before injecting. - Before injecting, cloudy insulin should be gently rolled between hands for about 20 cycles until the solution becomes milky white in an even consistency. - Do not shake or rattle insulin.
-It can effect its dosage accuracy or degrade the insulin.
+- At homes, in schools or in offices, unopened insulin has to be stored in a fridge between 2°C to 8°C. - Insulin should never be kept in the freezer, or placed directly on ice.
+If your insulin freezes, do not use it even when it defrosts. - Never place insulin in front of a heater as it can denature insulin. - People who do not have fridges or electricity can store insulin in clay pots. - When using clay pots or traditional home-made insulin coolers, make sure that the water inside the pot/ - cooler does not reach the top of the insulin vial or the needle of pen. - In cooler areas in winters, it can be kept in a cool cupboard, away from the sun. - According to insulin manufacturers, opened insulin can be kept at room temperature (20-25°C) for up to 6 weeks. - Please note that it is painful to inject cool insulin, so keep it out for 5-10 mins before injecting. - Before injecting, cloudy insulin should be gently rolled between hands for about 20 cycles until the solution becomes milky white in an even consistency.